Mitchell Pearce: Representative career

 On 22 April 2012, Pearce played for City Origin against Country Origin, playing at halfback in the 24–22 loss in Mudgee.
 Pearce was selected to play at halfback in all 3 matches for New South Wales in their 2–1 series defeat in the 2012 State of Origin series.

-In 2013, Pearce's form was improving from previous seasons and later played in the 2013 State of Origin series, playing in all 3 matches at halfback alongside James Maloney, in the 2–1 series loss.
+In 2013, Pearce's form was improving from previous seasons and later played in the 2013 State of Origin series, playing in all three matches at halfback alongside James Maloney, in the 2–1 series loss.

-Pearce made his return to the Origin arena for the 2015 State of Origin series playing at five-eighth, a position he usually does not play at in all 3 matches as NSW went down to lose series 2–1.
+Pearce made his return to the Origin arena for the 2015 State of Origin series playing at five-eighth, a position he usually does not play at, in all three matches as NSW went down to lose the series 2–1.
 In Game 3 as the Blues copped an embarrassing 52–6 series decider defeat, Pearce was on the receiving off a brutal sledge from Queensland five-eighth Johnathan Thurston, saying to Pearce, "If you want to touch the shield, your best chance is to go up and touch the Wally Lewis statue out the front of the stadium, I'll take the picture, that will be the closest you get to the shield in your lifetime", after Pearce allegedly sledged him before the match saying that he was "too old for Origin".

 On 24 September 2016, Pearce played for Prime Minister's XIII against Papua New Guinea, playing at halfback in the 58–0 win in Port Moresby.

-Pearce played at halfback for New South Wales for the 2017 State of Origin series in all 3 matches and scored 2 tries in another unsuccessful attempt for Pearce to be part of winning Origin team.
+Pearce played at halfback for New South Wales for the 2017 State of Origin series in all three matches and scored two tries in another unsuccessful attempt for Pearce to be part of winning Origin team.

 Recalled for the final game of the 2019 State of Origin series, Pearce was a part of New South Wales' 26–20 win and the series victory.
 On the 8th attempt, it was the first time Pearce had been part of a winning series.